OpenTranslationBible/open-bible/en-GB/18.Job/md/job-27.md

 ## Job 27:16

 > Though he heaps up silver like dust,
-> And amasses garments as plentiful as clay,
+> And amasses fabrics as plentiful as clay,

 ## Job 27:17